On the Standalone Financial Statements of Radha Madhav Corporation Limited

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 (b) in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-(d) in our opinion the aforesaid financial statements comply with theAccounting Standards specied under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules 2014; except as stated in Para b under the heading basis for qualifiedopinion
+(d) in our opinion the aforesaid standalone nancial statements comply with theAccounting Standards specied under Section 133 of the Act read with Companies (IndianAccounting Standards) Rules 2015 as amended; except as stated in Para b under the headingbasis for qualied opinion.

-(f) with respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us (I) TheCompany has disclosed the impact of pending litigations on its nancial position in itsnancial statements (ii) The Company has made provision as required under the applicablelaw or accounting standards for material foreseeable losses if any on long-termcontracts including derivative contracts and (iii) There has been no delay in transferringamounts required to be transferred to the Investor Education and Protection Fund by theCompany.
+(g) with respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us (I) TheCompany has disclosed the impact of pending litigations on its nancial position in itsnancial statements (ii) The Company has made provision as required under the applicablelaw or accounting standards for material foreseeable losses if any on long-termcontracts including derivative contracts and (iii) There has been no delay in transferringamounts required to be transferred to the Investor Education and Protection Fund by theCompany.